-More often than not, the deciding factor for an ES graduate being selected for a job or accepted to graduate school is not based on good grades in required courses, but rather the amount of experience one has in dealing with 'real world' situations.
+Often the deciding factor for an ES graduate being selected for a job or accepted to graduate school is not based on good grades in required courses, but rather the amount of experience one has in dealing with 'real world' situations.
 An employer wants an employee who is versatile, self-reliant, confident, can fulfill leadership positions, and can be trusted to do the job.
 Managers are reluctant to invest time and money in training someone who has never set foot outside the "ivory towers" of academia or who has not demonstrated an ability to cope with adverse situations or interact with others in a professional setting.
-The classroom will provide the formal education, but those who pursue challenging field and research courses and/or experiential education opportunities will heighten their professional stature and job marketability.
+The classroom will provide the formal education, but those who pursue field and research courses and/or experiential education opportunities (2nd half of one's education) will heighten their professional stature and job marketability.